Hughes bests older brother as Devils rout Canucks 7-2 | Federal News Network

 Quinn Hughes, a defenseman for the Canucks, was held off the scoresheet.
 Vasily Podkolzin and Tanner Pearson scored for Vancouver.

-The Devils have a 12-game winning streak against Vancouver dating to the 2014-15 season.
+The Devils have a 12-game winning streak against Vancouver.
 The last time they lost to the Canucks was Nov.
 25, 2014.

+“We’ve found a little momentum with the lines we’ve been using and guys can feed off each other,” New Jersey coach Lindy Ruff said. ”Their goalie had a little bit of a tough night.
+We got a little fortunate on some of the early goals, but it’s nice to have the table turned our way.”

 The 21-year-old Daws, a third-round draft pick by the Devils in 2020, improved to 3-1-0 this season and won his second straight.
 He also beat the Penguins 6-1 last Thursday.